Nikfahama/YOLO-Networks-in-Action/README.md

 # The Fun Part (RUN IT YOURSELF)

 We have included an inference tool with a fully functioning easy to use GUI which you can simply select a model and run inference.
-We reconnmend you use snipping tool to select a region in satellite mode in google maps.
+We recommend you use snipping tool to select a region in satellite mode in google maps.
 Take some images and follow the tutorial to get started.

 ### Prerequisites